HISTORY OF THE MIDNIGHT JUSTICES: WHO APPOINTS THE SUPREME COURT

 Jefferson had been Adams’ Vice President.
 The two men were now rivals with polar opposite political views — and Jefferson had beaten the Federalist Adams in the contentious election of 1800.

-Yet that wasn’t all.
-To add insult to injury, Adams and the Federalists in Congress voted to reduce the number of Supreme Court seats from six to five, following the next vacancy, so that Jefferson couldn’t appoint more.
+But that wasn’t all.
+To add insult to injury, Adams and the Federalists in Congress voted to reduce the number of Supreme Court seats from six to five following the next vacancy so that Jefferson couldn’t appoint more.
+In this way, he intended that the incoming President would not be able to change the completion of the judiciary by putting the new maximum number of justices in place ahead of the Presidential Inauguration.

-They pushed through this “Midnight Justices” Judiciary Act of 1801, which added 16 circuit court judges and other judicial appointees.
+They pushed through this “Midnight Justices” Judiciary Act of 1801, adding 16 circuit court judges and other judicial appointees.
 Even after Adams had left office, they could hold office as long as they demonstrated “good behavior.”
 Essentially they all had lifetime terms.

 This new Judiciary Act gave these courts increased jurisdiction over land and bankruptcy cases.
 The law added six new Federal circuits with sixteen new judges.
 The Federal courts now had greater authority at the expense of the states.
 As a final measure, they also added dozens of new justices of the peace to the District of Columbia.